 Yoga is the most sought-out and widely practiced form of complementary healthcare.
-From gyms to schools, to hospitals, you can find a yoga class pretty much anywhere.
-In this yoga-saturated environment, what’s the place of yoga therapy?
-And what is yoga therapy any way?
-Isn’t all yoga therapeutic?
+From gyms to schools, to hospitals, you can find a yoga class pretty much anywhere you look.
+But what is Yoga Therapy?
+How is it different?
+And isn’t all yoga therapeutic?

 The origin of yoga goes back millennia.
 It is a system of self-realization based on the philosophy of the Vedas, the ancient Indian scriptures.
 Yoga came to the West in the first half of the 20th century as a system of spiritual self-improvement.
 But the way yoga is practiced today in most studios and gyms is very far removed from that original purpose.
 In the past decades, mainstream yoga became part of the fitness industry, and the way it's practiced often makes it inaccessible to those who need it the most.
 There is a movement to bring yoga back to its roots and yoga therapy is part of this movement to make yoga more accessible, and to bring awareness to its original healing purpose.

-Yoga therapy is the application of the tools of yoga (asana - posture or mindful movement; meditation; pranayama - breath awareness practices;
+Yoga therapy is the application of the tools of yoga (such as asana - posture or mindful movement, meditation, pranayama - breath awareness practices,

 mantra - chanting and affirmations, mudra - hand gestures) for individual healing.
 It is accessible to everyone: if you can breathe you can do yoga.
 Yoga therapists are trained to safely adapt these practices for common medical conditions.
 But beyond simply adapting yoga to individual needs, a yoga therapist aims to create a practice that promotes healing on all levels: physical, breath, mental, emotional and spiritual.
 This holistic approach to health and wellbeing is what makes yoga therapy a transformative experience.